 \end{proposition}

 The combinatorial classification of postcritically \emph{fixed} Newton maps (all critical points mapping onto fixed points after finitely many iterations) was given in \cite{MRS} using a combinatorial object called the ``Newton graph".
-We give the analogous construction for a postcritically \emph{finite} Newton map, noting that the results mentioned below from \cite{MRS} hold in this more general context.
+We give the analogous construction for a postcritically \emph{finite} Newton map, noting that the results mentioned below from \cite{MRS} were proven there in this more general context.
 The graph constructed below will also be called the Newton graph.

-The extended Newton graph that we associate to a Newton map is a finite graph $\Delta^*_N$ equipped with a self-map coming from the restriction of $N_p$ (Definition \ref{defn_extendedNewtonGraph}).
-This restriction is not a graph map in general since Newton ray edges contain finitely many preimages of vertices in the Newton graph that are not vertices in $\Delta^*_N$.
-This motivates the following weaker definition where the condition on preimages of vertices has been dropped.

-\begin{definition}[Weak graph map] A continuous map $f:\Gamma_1 \to \Gamma_2$ is called a \emph{weak graph map} if it is injective on each edge of the graph $\Gamma_1$ and the forward image of vertices are vertices. \end{definition}